mrwine/dhis2-digital-academy-support/Documentation/Check-list before Academy starts.md

-# Check-list for zoom
+# Check-list for Zoom and OpenedX

-## Facilitators team profile set up on Zoom
+## Facilitators' team profile set up on Zoom
 1. Differences between the different roles: https://support.zoom.us/hc/en-us/articles/360040324512-Roles-in-a-meeting
   a.
 Who is the main host
   b.
-Who are the co-host
+Who are the co-hosts
   c.
 Will you need any participants to share their screen at some point?
 If yes, then the easier way is to temporarily set up this participant as a co-host